skuram13/AnnalectPySparkProject/Readme.md

 Dockerized spark cluster to analyze the Crude Oil dataset. data set pulled into repo from https://www.kaggle.com/datasets/alistairking/u-s-crude-oil-imports/data

-- Docker volumes are set(persistent storage) to share data between container and local
+- spark_apps folder has the pyspark scripts for all the 3 questions
 - Output folder has question 1 (What are the top 5 destinations for oil produced in Albania) stored in apache iceberg format
 - results folder has output of all the 3 questions in csv format
+- - Docker volumes are set(persistent storage) to share data between container and local

 # Make file
 - Created make file which has commands to spin up docker containers and run pyspark jobs in spark cluster